Please note: Regulations for the 2021-22 season are subject to change in response to the ongoing COVID-19 pandemic.

 ICR 10.6 ‘No-Balls’ and ‘Wide-Balls’

-ICR 10.6.1 Having bounced once, if the ball reaches or passes the batsman at or above shoulder height, standing in his normal stance, either umpire shall call and signal a ‘No-Ball’.
+ICR 10.6.1 Having bounced once, if the ball reaches or passes the batter at or above shoulder height, standing in their normal stance, either umpire shall call and signal a ‘No-Ball’.

-ICR 10.6.3 A ball bouncing more than once before reaching the striker in his normal position will be called a ‘No-Ball’.
+ICR 10.6.3 A ball bouncing more than once before reaching the striker in their normal position will be called a ‘No-Ball’.

 ICR 10.6.4 The laws relating to ‘Wides’ shall be strictly interpreted by the umpires.